Fittiboy/bitcoin-on-twitch/README.md

 ## Contributing
 I want this to be a project that allows streamers on Twitch to integrate Bitcoin donations
 into their on-stream alerts with as little setup as possible.
-What I would like to automate:
-1. Installation of LNbits – pretty simple
+Things you can help with:
-1. Setting up the Streamlabs API; retreiving a token – more or less trivial
+* Clarifying steps in the guide, or linking to/writing more detailed guides to get non-technical users up to speed
-1. Setting up the webhook (LNbits -> webhook -> Streamlabs) – I've already done this for myself, so trivial as well
+* Writing scripts that would make this run on Windows (in case a streamer opts for self-hosting on Windows)

 I'm not at all used to maintaining projects with other contributors, so I don't know, just follow the
 common etiquette or whatever if you wanna help :)